jg-digital-media/jgdm_wordpress_starter/readme.md

 + home.php
 + page.php

-Templates are assigned in template files using the following comment steucture
+Templates are assigned in template files using the following comment structure

 ```php
 /*